elamribadrayour/scopus-recsys-app/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the LICENSE file for details.

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-For questions and feedback, please open an issue in the repository.